 I am often asked about the difference between various kinds of art materials (aka media).
 Each has its own advantages and aesthetic appeal!
 I love working with a wide range and have put together some helpful information.
 I hope this page helps to familiarize you with the various options that are available!
 From Charcoals and Graphite pencils, to Watercolors, Oils and Acrylics, there is sure to be one that will capture your desired portrait in a way that will brighten up your home!
 Please scroll down for information on comparisons and be sure to ask me any questions that you may have!
 Thanks!

 Charcoal: One of the oldest drawing materials known, Charcoals are rich deep black and can be blended to create variation in tone.
-White Charcoal helps to add contrast and bring out highlights.
+White Charcoal (actually chalk!) helps to add contrast and bring out highlights.
 Charcoals look great on white, off white and pastel colored art papers and are known for capturing mood.
 Charcoal paintings date as far back as ca.23,000 BC!

 Graphite: Graphite, a name derived from the Ancient Greek word Graphein, is a mineral that leaves soft gray to near black marks on paper.
 Graphite pencils are well suited for delicate sketching and drawing on white or off white artist’s papers.
 Graphite drawings are neutral and classic.

 Oil: Oil paints are revered for their richness in color and for the depth that can be created through layering.
 They take a long time to dry and are terrific for glazing colored layers in order to capture the sparkle in a pet’s eye.
 They are a slow drying paint consisting of pigment mixed with oil.
 Oil Paintings were first used as early as the fifth century and gained widespread recognition in the 1500’s.